MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 ### **addEffect**
 `
-addEffect(effectType: EffectType | string, duration: number, options?: EntityEffectOptions): void `
+addEffect(effectType: EffectType | string, duration: number, options?: EntityEffectOptions): Effect | undefined `

 Adds or updates an effect, like poison, to the entity.